-The same program hello.cin CHHOME/demos/bin/hello.c, where CHHOME is the home directory for Ch, such as C:/Ch in Windows for C:/Ch/demos/bin/hello.c and /usr/local/ch in Mac for /usr/local/ch/demos/bin/bin/hello.c, can also be loaded using the File | Open command.
+When ChIDE is started for the first time, programs in CHHOME/demos/chdemos will be copied to HOME/chdemos, where CHHOME is the home directory (folder) for Ch such as C:/Ch in Windows and /usr/local/ch in Mac, and HOME is the user's home directory such as C:/Documents and Settings/Administrator.
+The same program hello.c in HOME/chdemos/hello.c, such as C:/Documents and Settings/Administrator/chdemos/hello.c in Windows, can also be loaded using the File->Open command.
 By default, this program is loaded when the ChIDE is started.
 In Windows, a program listed under the Windows explorer can also be dragged and dropped on to the ChIDE, which will open the program in the editing pane.